 There are millions of things to see in New York City.
-Hands down, the biggest tourist attraction connects the boroughs of Brooklyn and Manhattan.
-The Brooklyn Bridge is an architectural wonder that has served as a landmark of New York since it first opened to the public in 1883.
-Today, more than 150,000 people cross the bridge each day on foot, bike, and car.
+Hands down, the biggest tourist attraction in New York connects the boroughs of Brooklyn and Manhattan.
+The Brooklyn Bridge is an architectural wonder that has served as a landmark of New York City since it first opened to the public in 1883.
+Today, more than 150,000 people cross the Brooklyn Bridge each day on foot, bike, and car.
 I’ve visited the Brooklyn Bridge a few times, but each time I’ve tried to walk over it, it’s started to torrential downpour.

 The Brooklyn Bridge is a suspension bridge that uses a hybrid cable-stayed/suspension bridge design.
-Construction was huge and expensive, and the city helped fund the project by renting out some of the underground vaults to serve as wine storage.
+Construction was a huge and expensive process, and the city helped fund the project by renting out some of the underground vaults to serve as wine storage.
 Crazy, huh?

 If you’re walking over the Brooklyn Bridge, you have the option of walking from Brooklyn to Manhattan or Manhattan to Brooklyn.
 Since I had plans to go to the Transit Museum, I started in Manhattan (there are subways nearby with connections to the 2, 3, 4, 5, 6, R, and W trains) and walked over to DUMBO.
 DUMBO stands for Down Under the Manhattan Bridge Overpass, something I also didn’t know until a little over a year ago.

 Because it is such a popular spot, the Brooklyn Bridge can get very crowded.
 The earlier you can get there, the better your chances of being able to cross the bridge without dealing with mobs of people.
 While the bridge is open around the clock, I don’t really recommend crossing it in the middle of the night.
 I got there around 10:20 in the morning, and it was pretty empty.
 There are vendors selling typical tourist things and photos of the bridge.

 Want to add your own love lock to the bridge?
 Don't.